alijahnas/CKA-practice-exercises/storage.md

 Doc: https://kubernetes.io/docs/concepts/storage/persistent-volumes/

+Questions:
-Create a pod and mount a volume with hostPath directory.
+- Create a pod and mount a volume with hostPath directory.

-Check that the contents of the directory are accessible through the pod.
+- Check that the contents of the directory are accessible through the pod.

 <details><summary>Solution</summary>
 <p>